Do you need an LLC for car dealership businesses?

 Coming up with the perfect name for your new LLC is an important step.
 You’ll need to choose a name that represents your company and describes what you do, and you’ll also have to make sure it isn’t already in use by checking your state’s business database.

 The form used to create an LLC is usually called the Articles of Organization, although the name can vary (some states call it the Certificate of Formation or something similar).
-You’ll need to provide the state with some basic information about your business and its owners.
+When you file your business formation documents, you’ll need to provide the state with some basic information about your business and its owners.
 In exchange, the state will formally create your LLC.
+You can also use an LLC formation service to help with this process.

 Depending on your state, you may need a general business license to operate your LLC in compliance with state requirements.
 Each state has its own licensing requirements for car dealerships, so make sure to follow your state’s guidelines to the letter to operate a compliant business.
 Don’t forget to check with your state to see if there are franchise or privilege taxes assessed on LLCs, and also see if your municipal and/or county government entities have any further licensing requirements.